-Automated emission charge calculations by Veovo Revenue Management software encourages airlines to reduce carbon emissions
+Automated emission charge calculations by Veovo Revenue Management software encourage airlines to reduce carbon emissions.

-London UK, and Stockholm Sweden, 15th June 2022: Veovo, the technology company that is powering up airport performance, has announced a partnership with the Swedish airport operator Swedavia, introducing new environmental emission charges at its largest airports, Stockholm Arlanda and Göteborg Landvetter.
+Veovo, the technology company powering up airport performance, has partnered with Swedish airport operator Swedavia, introducing new environmental emission charges at its largest airports, Stockholm Arlanda and Göteborg Landvetter.

 The intelligent automation and flexibility of Veovo’s Revenue Management software allowed Swedavia to rapidly introduce these emission charges while providing full confidence in the accuracy of the billing process.
 Calculations are kept transparent to the airlines through easy-to-understand invoices.